top of page

 Brain Regions That Monitor the Body

-Two regions are particularly important:
+Two regions are especially important:

 Interoception and Symptom Awareness